 From administrative tasks to clinical duties, there’s plenty that can make work as a certified medical assistant varied and engaging.
 If you thrive in a fast-paced environment and are interested in breaking into an in-demand field, then becoming a certified medical assistant could be a rewarding career path.

 In this article you'll learn more what certified medical assistants do, the skills they need, and the steps you'll likely need to take to become one.

 Certified medical assistants are medical assistants who have completed training and met the requirements to earn certification.
 This process generally requires graduation from an accredited medical assistant program in addition to passing a certification exam.

 Though several different types of certifications exist for medical assistants, certified medical assistants generally refer specifically to those who have received the CMA certification from the American Association of Medical Assistants (AAMA).

-Medical assistants work alongside doctors, nurses, and other healthcare professionals to assist with a mix of clinical duties and administrative tasks.
+Medical assistants work alongside doctors, nurses, and other health care professionals to assist with a mix of clinical duties and administrative tasks.
 The day-to-day responsibilities vary depending on the setting in which they work.
 Common duties include:

-Taking patient histories and personal information
+Taking patient medical histories and personal information

 Measuring vital signs, such as temperature, weight, and blood pressure

-Assisting doctors with examining patients
+Assisting doctors with patient examinations